More Tramways of Germany

 - 15 Day Standard Class InterRail Pass

-- Public Transport tickets for Hannover, Bremen, Braunschweig, Berlin, Frankfurt am Oder, Cottbus, Erfurt, Jena and Leipzig
+- Public Transport tickets for Hannover, Bremen, Braunschweig, Berlin, Frankfurt an der Oder, Cottbus, Erfurt, Jena and Leipzig

 - Travel from your home station to London and return (on first and last date of tour only)